 Trying to figure out how to meet people when travelling the world solo?
 Here are some helpful tips for meeting people while travelling, which include both online and offline suggestions.

-Before I embarked on my solo trip across the UK and Europe last year, my mum was worried that I would struggle to meet people and spend too much time alone, like my solo trip around the States a few years ago.
+Before I embarked on my solo trip across the UK and Europe last year, my mum was worried that I would struggle to meet people and spend too much time travelling alone, like my solo trip around the States a few years ago.
 But in fact, the opposite happened.
 I met and spent time with so many different people, my introverted self was craving alone time after a couple of weeks!
 So if you’re nervous about travelling alone as you think you’ll be lonely, fear not.
-Here are some helpful ways I’ve met people around the world as a solo traveller.
+Here are some helpful ways to meet travellers around the world when you’re travelling alone.

-Stay in hostel dorm rooms
+1. Meet travellers by staying in hostel dorm rooms

 In Edinburgh, my roommate and I went out for dinner.
-In Brussels, my roommates and I spent the day exploring the city together, and visited Bruges on a day trip.
+In Brussels, my roommates and I spent the day exploring the city together and visited Bruges on a day trip.
 Then in Amsterdam, I spent a morning walking into the city for brunch with my roommates.
 Just start with a simple hello and go from there.
 If you’re both in the room and thinking about dinner, why not ask if they want to grab food with you?
 This also worked from me in Honolulu, as I dined out a couple of times with my roommates.

-Hang out in hostel common areas
+2. Hang out in hostel common areas

 Speaking of hostels, common areas are also a great place to meet people as a solo traveller.
 I’ve had more success in my dorm rooms, but when I’ve been sitting in common areas, I’ve seen a lot of people chatting and going off to explore together.
 Hostel common areas are also great places to meet people to travel with as well if that’s what you’re looking for.

-Reach out to Facebook friends
+3. Meet people by reaching out to Facebook friends

 Don’t underestimate the power of Facebook.
 I’m not a frequent user, but I like to think of it as an address book of sorts.
 In Glasgow, I had to sign in to the hostel’s WiFi through Facebook.
 This led to a comment from a girl in Edinburgh, who my family hosted way back in high school when her school was on a hockey trip.
 We ended up catching up for afternoon tea in Edinburgh.

-Choose a group tour
+5. Choose a group tour

-Another way you’re guaranteed to meet people while travelling is on a group tour.
+Another way you’re guaranteed to meet people while travelling solo is on a group tour.
 I’ve done Contiki tours in both Europe and Asia, and I am still friends with people today I met on these trips (you know, thanks to Facebook).
 We even did a girls trip to Hobart a few years ago.

 Although I haven’t used Airbnb a lot as a solo traveller, staying in a private room in someone’s house or apartment is a guaranteed way to meet people.

 Remember, I’m a total introvert.
-So if I can meet people and make friends on my travels, I have faith that you can too 😉
+So if I can meet people and make friends on my travels, I have faith that you can too 😉.